 Investments in Liverpool offices totalled £87 mil in 2017, which would have been higher but for the lack of suitable space.

 Liverpool’s huge growth in demand for office space has created lucrative opportunities for investors.
 In 2016, London-based real estate company GKRE reported a 76% rental growth rate for serviced offices in the city.

 New serviced offices in the city are positioned to take advantage of this rapid growth in demand, and the correspondingly high rental yields.

 Centric Serviced Offices, located right in the heart of the CBD, is a prime example.
 Its location opposite the Moorfield train station makes it extremely accessible, which will be of importance to any business tenant.
-It is professionally-managed, and offers to investors attractive 7% nett returns which is assured for 5 years.
+It is professionally-managed, and is expected to offer investors good rental returns.

 As one of the major cities of the Northern Powerhouse, Liverpool is set to grow in the next couple of years as billions of pounds are ploughed into the city.
 Already we can see massive redevelopment projects gearing up to push the city into a major economic powerhouse in the North.

 The savvy investor will note Liverpool as a vastly untapped market in the office sector, with a huge potential for rapid growth over the next couple of years.

 Do you think serviced offices are the workplace of the future?
 Drop us a comment below.
 If you’re interested to tap into the attractive potential that the Liverpool office market has to offer, don’t hesitate to give us a call at 03-2162 2260, or email us at firstname.lastname@example.org.